What is an Infrared Inspection?

 The infrared thermograph below shows how clearly thermography can find missing insulation in a wall cavity.
 This undetected heat loss would dramatically increase energy costs and reduce the comfort of the occupants of the home.

-Other benefits of an infrared inspection for energy loss are:
+Other benefits of a home energy audit are:

 - Missing insulation in walls and floors is typically not apparent unless infrared technology is used.

 - Locate cold / hot spots.
 An infrared inspection can lead to improved comfort indoors.

 - Leaking door and window seals.
 Infrared can save thousands of energy dollars each year.
 Know where your leaks are before you buy.

 Infrared Wall Inspections & Exterior Building Envelope Inspections